Ward Boundary Review

 • Idea: Why are you separating neighbourhoods and regions?
 For example, downtown has a lot more in common with Centre Square/Transitional than with Cathedral.
 Similarly, Centre Square/Transitional has more in common with Downtown than with residents of the university (i.e. apartment housing vs suburb housing, issues of crime and nuisance compared to university, etc.) My Question: What elements (other than population), did the Commission consider when deciding what neighbourhood qualities belong with each other?
 Housing type?
 Access to services? etc?

-rosszimmermann asked about 1 year ago
+rosszimmermann asked over 1 year ago

 Thank you for your question.